alexandersandberg/alexandersandberg.com/content/tabs-vs-spaces.md

     - inclusive design
 ---

-I'm sure you've come across the age-old, opinion based debate of 'Tabs vs. Spaces' for *indentation* before.
-It has been going since forever, and there seems to be valid reasons for both sides:
+I'm sure you've come across the age-old, opinion-based debate of 'Tabs vs. Spaces' for *indentation* before.
+It has been going since forever, and there seem to be valid reasons for both sides:

 **Tabs...**

 - smaller files because it's just 1 character
 - that's what they're used for
-- you can customize your own identation width (👈 keep this one in mind)
+- you can customize your own indentation width (👈 keep this one in mind)

 **Spaces...**